-The Company recognises deferred tax assets based on the judgement of management that realisation of the related tax benefits through future taxable profits is probable.
-Management's judgements are based on internal budgets and forecasts.
+The Company recognizes deferred tax assets based on the judgment of management that realization of the related tax benefits through future taxable profits is probable.
+Management's judgments are based on internal budgets and forecasts.

 1. Operating segments

 The only operating segment of the Company is production of dairy products.